Mauritian Australians: Language

 The main languages spoken by Mauritius-born people in Australia were French (12,545), English (5,665) and Mauritian (2,654).
 Note that Australia has a large French-speaking Mauritian community in relation to percentage of the overall Mauritian community, they represent 1.4% of the Mauritian community, although numbers would be much higher, but most of the second generation speak English.
-The French speakers using the language as mother tongue represent the White-Mauritians or gens de couleur (mixed-race Creoles) ethnic groups, making up at least 50% of the Mauritian community in Australia.
+The French speakers using the language as mother tongue represent the white Franco-Mauritians, Mulattos and gens de couleur (mixed-race Creoles) ethnic groups, making up at least 50% of the Mauritian community in Australia.
 In comparison, in Mauritius 4.1% of the population speaks French as a first language (mother tongue) with 68.6% using French as a second language making a total of 72.7% French speakers.